-Above is one best pieces about her under the teacher’s request to paint it over Masonite wood.
+Above is one best piece about her under the teacher’s request to paint it over Masonite wood.
 It is a smooth material and works well with brush strokes.
 But then, in the end, the artist decides what the finish will look like.

-Afterward, the portrait is unique like the Cante Hondo; it ages like a glass of wine in a barrel as the year’s pass.
+Afterward, the portrait is unique, like the Cante Hondo; it ages like a glass of wine in a barrel as the years pass.
 Not ready to drink but prepared to be visually digested.